Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct.md

 ### Developing, profiling and optimizing F1 applications with SDAccel

-This tutorial is designed to teach the fundamentals of the SDAccel development environment and programming model.
+This lab is designed to teach the fundamentals of the SDAccel development environment and programming model.
 This includes: familiarizing with OpenCL, understanding software and hardware emulation flows, profiling performance and identifying how to optimize host and kernel code.

-The kernel used in this tutorial is an Inverse Discrete Cosine Transform (IDCT), a function widely used in audio/image codecs such as HEVC.
+The kernel used in this lab is an Inverse Discrete Cosine Transform (IDCT), a function widely used in audio/image codecs such as HEVC.

-To simplify this tutorial, a workspace preloaded with the initial project configuration is provided in the lab repository.
+To simplify this lab, a workspace preloaded with the initial project configuration is provided in the lab repository.

-Please also note that although the entire tutorial is performed on an F1 instance, only the final step of this tutorial really needs to be run on F1.
+Please also note that although the entire lab is performed on an F1 instance, only the final step of this tutorial really needs to be run on F1.
 All the interactive development, profiling and optimization steps would normally be performed on-premise or on a cost-effective AWS EC2 instance such as C4.
-However, to avoid switching from C4 to F1 instances during this tutorial, all the steps are performed on the F1 instance.
+However, to avoid switching from C4 to F1 instances during this lab, all the steps are performed on the F1 instance.

 ### Starting SDAccel